The Story of Desert Stages Theatre

 In April 2000 Desert Stages Theatre premiered Tobacco: the Musical and in March, 2001, JUST STOP!.
 In December of 2002, Desert Stages Theatre and Hospice of the Valley unveiled Gerry Cullity ‘s newest outreach musical, A Symphony of Voices, which encouraged a dialogue about end-of-life decisions and fostered an appreciation for the work of Hospice.

 In October of 2001, Gerry Cullity was named Arts Advocate of the Year for his “positive influence on the health and lifestyle choices of our youth.”
 In January 2002, Cullity received the prestigious Dr. Martin Luther King, Jr. Living the Dream Award for his thought-provoking musicals, which transcend cultural boundaries.

-It is a far cry from that hot day in July in the parking lot where 13 actors marked the beginning of Desert Stages Theatre .
-Today, 200 to 300 young performers regularly bring their biggest smile and loudest voice for their opportunity to be in a Desert Stages' musical.
-In each production, over 100 young actors realize that dream.
-And they come back, audition after audition, show after show.
-They have been touched and nurtured by the creative talents of an Artistic staff, now led by Laurie Cullity , and in turn revel in producing a moment of magic for themselves and for their audience.
+In each Desert Stages production, more than 100 young actors realize that dream.
+And they come back, audition after audition, show after show and year after year because they are touched and nurtured by the creative Artistic staff led by Laurie Cullity.
+They revel in producing moments of magic for themselves as well as for their audience.
 They have found a place where they belong.
 They have discovered Desert Stages.